chpngyu/chip-seq-pipeline/README.md

 	* `PEAK_RADIUS`: a value, the radius of read calling peaks, *e.g.*, `100` to extend peaks 100 bp in either direction from the peak summit.
 	* `MIN_PEAK_SCORE`: a value, the minimum peak score required, *e.g.*, `13`.
 	* `MEME_CHIP` (v5.0.5): path to software
-	* `CCUT`: a value, the size (bp) to which peak regions should be trimmed for MEME-chip, e.g., `100`.
+	* `CCUT`: a value, the size (bp) to which peak regions should be trimmed for MEME-chip, e.g., `100 for maximum size of a sequence or 0 for no cutting down`.
 This allows MEME-chip to examine the central region of the peaks for motifs while comparing to the flanking regions as a control for local sequence content. **!!CHECK WITH CHUN-PING!!**
 	* `adaptor_SE`: path to file (FASTA format) containing sequencing adaptors for single-end (SE) experiments, *e.g.*, `TruSeq3-SE.fa`
 	* `adaptor_PE`: path to file (FASTA format) containing sequencing adaptors for paired-end experiments, *e.g.*, `TruSeq3-PE-2.fa`
 	* `NUM_TOP_PEAKS`: a value, the number of top peaks to consider, *e.g.*, 500